jetfirephp/routing/readme.md

 $collection->addRoutes('path_to_array_file');
 ```

-We recommend that you define your routes in a separate file and add the path to the RouteCollection.
+We recommend that you define your routes in a separate file and pass the path to `addRoutes()` method.

 ```php
 // routes.php file